NATIONAL ROLLER COASTER DAY | AUGUST 16

 The oldest roller coasters are believed to have originated from the so-called “Russian Mountains.”
-Built in the 17th century, these were specially constructed hills of ice that were located near Saint Petersburg, Russia.
-The slides were made to a height of 70 to 80 feet consisting of a 50-degree drop and were reinforced by wooden supports.
+Built-in the 17th century, these specially constructed hills of ice located near Saint Petersburg, Russia rose between 70 and 80 feet in height.
+Passengers faced 50-degree drops.
+Wooden supports supplied reinforcement.

-Celebrate by visiting an amusement park near you and enjoying a roller coaster ride.
+Celebrate by visiting an amusement park near you.
+While enjoying a roller coaster ride or two, also check out some roller coaster history.
+Check out the science behind the structures and the gravity-defying curves.
+Seek out some of the most thrilling roller coasters in the country and world!
 If you cannot get to a roller coaster, make plans for your next roller coaster adventure!
 Use #RollerCoasterDay to post on social media.